 The biggest impediment to business progress isn’t the lack of understanding that data, digital analytics and AI (D&A) are the need of the hour.
 Rather, it’s the lack of a culture and process that values data and analytics, preventing their integration into business culture.
 According to Gartner, Boards of Directors and CEOs believe data and analytics is the revolutionary technology emerging from the COVID-19 crisis that is now considered the No. 1 priority for 2021.
+Hence integrating digital analytics for CEO’s and CTO’s to leverage insights for business decision is critical.

 Although the path is fraught with challenges in this year, the top two concerns include: